GuessWho91/KSQLite/README.md

 mdbSet.client_properties("uuid1", "some information").insertInDBWithCheck(db, arrayOf("client", "info"))
 ```

-<b>Note</b>: You need to create `uuid` field in your table if you want to have uniqie fields.
+<b>Note</b>: You need to create `uuid` field in your table if you want to have unique fields.
 Data with the similar uuid will be updated.
 If your table doesn't have uuid, but you still need unique rows call `insertInDBWithCheck` where in second params you need to send array of field name which values association you want to be unique.

 - To <b>get</b> data use methods of `KDBRequests` class